Singing Voice Data Scaling-up: An Introduction to ACE-Opencpop and ACE-KiSing: Abstract

 \section{Abstract}

-In singing voice synthesis (SVS), generating singing voices from musical scores faces challenges due to limited data availability, a constraint less common in text-to-speech (TTS).
-This study proposes a new approach to address this data scarcity.
-We utilize an existing singing voice synthesizer for data augmentation and apply precise manual tuning to reduce unnatural voice synthesis.
-Our development of two extensive singing voice corpora, ACE-Opencpop and KiSing-v2, facilitates large-scale, multi-singer voice synthesis.
-Utilizing pre-trained models derived from these corpora, we achieve notable improvements in voice quality, evident in both in-domain and out-of-domain scenarios.
-The corpora, pre-trained models, and their related training recipes are publicly available at Muskits-ESPnet (\url{https://github.com/espnet/espnet}).
+In singing voice synthesis (SVS), generating singing voices from musical scores faces challenges due to limited data availability.
+This study proposes a unique strategy to address the data scarcity in SVS.
+We employ an existing singing voice synthesizer for data augmentation, complemented by detailed manual tuning, an approach not previously explored in data curation, to reduce instances of unnatural voice synthesis.
+This innovative method has led to the creation of two expansive singing voice datasets, ACE-Opencpop and ACE-KiSing, which are instrumental for large-scale, multi-singer voice synthesis.
+Through thorough experimentation, we establish that these datasets not only serve as new benchmarks for SVS but also enhance SVS performance on other singing voice datasets when used as supplementary resources.
+The corpora, pre-trained models, and their related training recipes are publicly available at ESPnet-Muskits (\url{https://github.com/espnet/espnet}).